eeoviosa/Task-Manager/README.md

 # 📋 TaskMaster – Expo Task Manager App

-TaskMaster is a mobile task management app built with **React Native (Expo)**.
-It allows users to add, view, and organize tasks using a clean calendar interface, time grouping, and status indicators.
+**TaskMaster** is a mobile task management application built with **React Native (Expo)**.
+It enables users to add, view, and organize tasks using a clean, scrollable calendar interface, with time grouping and status indicators for better productivity and clarity.

 ---

 ## 🚀 Features

-- ✅ Add and view tasks by date
+- ✅ Add and view tasks by selected date
 - 🕒 Tasks grouped by start time
-- 📅 Scrollable calendar with dynamic date selection
+- 📅 Scrollable calendar with dynamic date highlighting
-- 🏷️ Status tags for each task
+- 🏷️ Status tags to indicate task progress
-- 🔄 Smooth navigation using Expo Router
+- 🔄 Seamless navigation using Expo Router

 ---